SSFA Events, Programs, and Seminars Schedule

 -

-Contestants must submit original artwork postmarked before April 21, 2023 or or drop off their artwork at:
+Contestant must submit original designs postmarked before April 26, 2024 or or drop off their artwork at:

 AK & Associates PA